thosgood/this-weeks-finds/markdown/51-100/week052.md

 $L(A'')$, respectively.
 OR, we can form a theory whose action is the difference of these two, and, lo and behold:
 $$L(A') - L(A'') = 4cL(B,F,c).$$
-In other words, BF theory with cosmological constant is just a "difference of two Chern-Simons theories".
-Fans of topological quantum field theory may perhaps be more familiar with this if I point out that the Turaev-Viro theory is just BF theory with gauge group $\mathrm{SU}(2)$, and the fact that the partition function for this theory is the absolute value squared of that for Chern-Simons theory is a special case of what I'm talking about.
+In other words, $BF$ theory with cosmological constant is just a "difference of two Chern-Simons theories".
+Fans of topological quantum field theory may perhaps be more familiar with this if I point out that the Turaev-Viro theory is just $BF$ theory with gauge group $\mathrm{SU}(2)$, and the fact that the partition function for this theory is the absolute value squared of that for Chern-Simons theory is a special case of what I'm talking about.
 The nice thing about all this is that the funny phases coming from framings in Chern-Simons theory precisely cancel out when you form this "difference of two Chern-Simons theories".

-Now the Casson invariant is related to BF theory in 3 dimensions *without* cosmological constant, i.e., taking $c = 0$.
+Now the Casson invariant is related to $BF$ theory in 3 dimensions *without* cosmological constant, i.e., taking $c = 0$.
 We might get worried by the equation above, which we can't solve for $L(B,F)$ when $c = 0$, but as Cattaneo and company point out,
 $$L(B,F) = \lim_{c\to0}\frac{L(A')-L(A'')}{4c}$$
-so BF theory without cosmological constant is just a limiting case, actually a kind of *derivative* of Chern-Simons theory.
-They use this to make clearer the relation between the vacuum expectation values of Wilson loops in Chern-Simons theory --- which give you the HOMFLY polynomial for $G = \mathrm{SU}(N)$ --- and the corresponding vacuum expectation values in BF theory without cosmological constant --- which give you the Alexander polynomial!
+so $BF$ theory without cosmological constant is just a limiting case, actually a kind of *derivative* of Chern-Simons theory.
+They use this to make clearer the relation between the vacuum expectation values of Wilson loops in Chern-Simons theory --- which give you the HOMFLY polynomial for $G = \mathrm{SU}(N)$ --- and the corresponding vacuum expectation values in $BF$ theory without cosmological constant --- which give you the Alexander polynomial!
 Very pretty stuff.

 Now back to the Casson invariant and some flagrant speculation on my